bhauman/certifiable/README.md

 can trust because the root keys get deleted.
 It then creates a single end user certificate and keys in the form of a Java Keystore.

-This is much more secure than the various tools that create a single root certificate and keep the keys hanging around while importng into your local keychain and trust stores.
+This is more secure than the various tools that rely on you trusting a single root certificate while retaining the roots keys to allow the creation of more local certificates.
+While this is convenient it certainly isn't safe.

 Certifiable only relies the Java `keytool` command.
 Assuming that if Java is installed then `keytool` will be available as well.